 DNA Sequence is pleased to announce the completion of an environmental study in the Aetoliko area, issued for the Region of Western Greece and the Directorate of Environment and Spatial Planning.
 The goal is to understand the phenomenon of rapid macroalgae growth that occurs seasonally in the area, and the possible negative impact of the wastewater treatment plant.
 The study focuses on the detection and role of microorganisms in marine water and wastewater, that are involved in this complex phenomenon.
 It is the first application of metagenomics for environmental reasons, at a national level by the private sector.

 DNA Sequence is pleased to announce the completion of the project ‘Investigation of microbiome oriented geographical identities of local cheese products from the island of Lesvos’.
 The project was implemented for the Department of Culture, Sports & Tourism, Municipality of West Lesvos, Region North.
 Aegean.
+The aim of the project was the characterization of microbiome-related geographical identities of three cheese products (Feta, Kaseri and Ladotiri), compared to similar products produced in different regions of Greece.

 DNA Sequence is pleased to announce the completion of a metagenomics water quality monitoring project in the areas of Trikala, Karditsa, Farssala, Kileler, Agia and Tempi, Thessaly, Greece.
 The project was funded by the Ministry of Environment & Energy and the Green Fund.
 The project aimed to evaluate the presence of pathogens in the water supply network of Trikala, Karditsa, Farssala, Kileler, Agia and Tempi Municipal Water Supply and Sewerage Companies, that may have been adversely affected by the floodings during the last year’s Daniel storm.